rayoub/rupee/README.md

 ### rupee-mgr/

-This directory contain the Java project for administering RUPEE.
+This directory contains the Java project for administering RUPEE.
 The project also serves as a library used by the RUPEE web site.
 The root directory contains a Maven pom file used for building the project into the rupee-mgr/target/ subdirectory.
+Before building, you should update the hard-coded values in the Constants.java file in the lib namespace.

-Running the jar with the command line parameter ```-?```, gives the following output:
+Once successfully built, running the jar with the command line parameter ```-?```, gives the following output:

 ```
 ~/git/rupee/rupee-mgr/target$ java -jar rupee-mgr-0.0.1-SNAPSHOT-jar-with-dependencies.jar -?